th-koeln-intia/ip-sprachassistent-team2/docs/pages/dev/setup.md

 ### Download raspberry image and install on SD card

-You will probably need a 32 GB SD card if you want to train your own [wake word model](./pages/mycroft.md) in precise.
+You will probably need a 32 GB SD card if you want to train your own [wake word model](../docs/pages/mycroft.md) in precise.

-https://www.raspberrypi.org/downloads/
+We recommend to download and install the full verion with Graphical User Interface.
+Using the lightversion leeds to many compatibility issues and you might need to install a lot of software, which is already included in the full version. https://www.raspberrypi.org/downloads/

 ### Enable SSH and WIFI